Thinking about getting a body check? ‘Prevention is better than cure.’

 Here’s what you can expect during your medical check-up.

 - Initial Consultation: Doctors will usually start by getting to know you and your medical history.
-You can share any question concerns you have related to your health.
+You can share any questions or concerns you have related to your health.
 You may also get questions about ongoing medical conditions, hereditary diseases, lifestyle, and so on.

 - Vitals Checks: Your blood pressure, heart rate, respiratory rate, and temperature will be taken.
 This will provide important information about your state of health.